Alex Daichendt

 }

-I strongly recommend consulting the documentation1 2 for in-depth information.
+I strongly recommend consulting the documentation 1 2 for in-depth information.

 Happy authenticating!